syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 part of the application team who can now design and run their own CI/CD pipeline using the provided Jenkins service.
-In this step, you will deploy a [sample application](https://github.com/syntasso/sample-golang-app) through a Jenkins pipeline, that uses Postgres for persistence and Knative for serving the application.
+In this step, you will deploy a [sample application](https://github.com/syntasso/sample-golang-app) through a Jenkins pipeline, that uses Postgres for persistence and Nginx for serving the application.

-First, create a service account on the Worker cluster, so Jenkins can create Knative Services from the pipeline:
+First, create a service account on the Worker cluster, so Jenkins can create Deployments from the pipeline:

 ```
 kubectl --context $WORKER apply -f \